arnaudbos/i-rant/content/loom-part-1-scheduling.md

 ### Sequential execution

 The first computers were capable of running one set of instructions, a program, sequentially and would sit idle the rest of the time.
-Up until another program is executed.
+Up until another program was executed.
 Kind of like a sewing machine (or a loom!).

 The diagram below shows the execution of two distinct programs on such a computing machine.